reallyinvincible/Heart-Disease-Prediction/README.md

 Everything has been explained and summarized in the Python Notebook.
 I have made an Android App - [Salveo](https://github.com/reallyinvincible/Salveo) that goes with this model.
 <br>
-Download the app now at https://drive.google.com/open?id=1mdBnZlFJ9OF0e4bUtgR0Htkl-y2y-QSI Install on any Android Phone to try out the hosted model.